-During the course of my coaching conversations, I realized that I have a tendency to write people off who I assume are stupid or don’t add value.
-The feedback I got was that my quick judgments of people were felt by those around me, which affected my ability to work effectively in teams.
+During my coaching conversations, I realized I have a tendency to write people off who I assume are stupid or don’t add value.
+I got feedback that my quick judgments of people were felt by those around me, which affected my ability to work effectively in teams.
 So, I worked hard to suspend judgment and give people the benefit of the doubt.
 I learned to “take a back seat” from time to time during team meetings to allow my teammates to lead and contribute.
-I quickly learned that the others on the team were more capable than I thought they were and that I had been making snap judgments that weren’t always right.
-I also realized that the outcomes of the team were better than if I’d done it alone AND that I ended up with less work to do when I relied on others more and wasn’t taking everything on myself.
+I quickly learned others on the team were more capable than I thought they were, and I had been making snap judgments that weren’t always right.
+I also realized the outcomes of the team were better than if I’d done it alone AND I ended up with less work to do when I relied on others more and wasn’t taking everything on myself.

 Manage Through Conflict

-The common theme for students with successful outcomes, regardless of the leadership topics they tackle is personal investment.
-You can do five key things to ensure that your expectations about your own development are met:
+The common theme for students with successful outcomes, regardless of the leadership topics they tackle, is a personal investment.

-- Be open!
-In all of your conversations with the leadership development team and your coach.
-The more honest you are with yourself and transparent you are with your coach and the leadership development team the more you will learn and be able to grow, so don’t hold back.
+- Be open in all your conversations with the leadership development team and your coach.
+The more honest and transparent you are (especially with yourself) the more you will learn and be able to grow, so don’t hold back.

-- Be observant!
-Of your own actions/reactions to a situation, of others perceptions of you, and of what is going on around you when something isn’t going the way you would like on a team or in the classroom.
+- Be observant of your own actions/reactions to a situation, of others’ perspectives and perceptions of you, and when something isn’t going the way you would like.
 In other words, listen and learn from every experience.

-- Be committed!
-Not just to the coaching conversations but to taking action and driving change over the next two years.
-Development happens only if you are committed to doing something better or different.
+- Be committed to taking action and driving incremental change over the next two years.
+Development happens only if you are committed to learning and doing something better or different.

-- Speak up!
-If you aren’t finding value from the discussion, tell someone.
-The only way someone will know if you want to be pushed more, challenged less, or can’t tell where you’re going is if you let the person know.
+- Speak up.
+The only way someone will know if you want to be pushed more, challenged less, or understand what you want to focus on is if you let the person know.

-- Stretch yourself!
+- Stretch yourself.
 Take risks and be open to new ideas and trying new things.
-This is a safe environment so experiment – take chances, try new things, speak up more or speak up less depending on how you are wired, present even when you are afraid, put yourself in ambiguous situations, etc. Stretching will look different to each of you.
+This is a safe environment, so experiment.
+Speak up more or speak up less depending on how you are wired, present even when you are afraid, put yourself in ambiguous situations, etc. Stretching will look different to each of you.